 Frank also advises clients on policing of their proprietary rights, including copyright counseling and prosecution, domain name disputes, investigations of potential infringers, risk/benefit analysis of legal actions against infringers, enforcement strategies, negotiating settlement and coexistence agreements, licenses, and other creative methods of resolving conflicts.

 He co-authored “Best Practices in Protecting and Enforcing Trademarks, Copyrights, and other Intellectual Property Rights,” published in the Franchise Law Journal; and co-authored "Post-Termination Internet Violations: Who Fixes and How?" appearing in Franchising World.

 Frank is a member of the Intellectual Property Law Section of the Connecticut Bar Association, the New York International Property Law Section of the New York State Bar Association, and the International Trademark Association (INTA), where he currently serves on the Government Officials Training Committee.

 He has been recognized by Super Lawyers as one of the top intellectual property lawyers in Connecticut, and he is consistently included in The Best Lawyers in America in the IP category.

-Frank received his J.D. from the University of Bridgeport School of Law (now called Quinnipiac University School of Law) and is a member of the Phi Delta Phi legal honors fraternity.
+Frank received his J.D. from Quinnipiac University School of Law, and is a member of the Phi Delta Phi legal honors fraternity.
 He received a B.A. from Central Connecticut State University.

 Beyond his client work, Frank is an Adjunct Professor of Trademark and Copyright Law at Quinnipiac University School of Law and is a member of the firm’s Diversity Committee.